Frequently Asked Questions

-So, right off the bat the problem with street harassment is that when people feel entitled to comment on a stranger's appearance, that doesn't limit itself to "complimentary" comments.
+So, right off the bat the problem with street harassment is that it reflects a spectrum of unwelcome behavior: when people feel entitled to comment on a stranger's appearance, that often doesn't limit itself to "complimentary" comments.

 At best, it's annoying.
-At worst, it makes women feel unsafe because it forces them to wonder: if this man feels entitled to comment on my appearance, what's to stop him from trying to touch me, or follow me?
+At worst, it can be incredibly threatening, particularly for women who have experienced sexual violence.
+Having strange men comment on their appearance can lead women to wonder: if this man feels entitled to comment on my appearance, what's to stop him from trying to touch me, or follow me?
 (The 2014 National Street Harassment Report reflects data that in fact, stalking and touching are a part of many people's street harassment experience.)
-So no, it's not a compliment.
+So no, for many women, it's not a compliment.
 If a woman tells you it's not a compliment and you persist in doing it you are being intentionally intimidating.

 Q: So, what, I'm just not allowed to talk to women I find attractive, or tell someone I think they're pretty ever again??

 Oh you poor dears.
-This question comes up all the time, as if by my saying people generally don't appreciate being commented on by strangers on the street, all courtship practices have gone out the window and you are never allowed to hit on someone ever again.
+This question comes up all the time, as if by my saying many women feel uncomfortable when they are commented on by strangers on the street, all courtship practices have gone out the window and you are never allowed to hit on someone ever again.

 Of course there are ways to approach women you're attracted to that aren't harassment, and ways to tell a woman that you think she's gorgeous that aren't chauvanistic.
 Initiating a conversation with someone you don't know and blurting out comments about their face or body isn't one of them.
 As one of my friends recently put it, when a conversation with an unknown guy centers on a woman's appearance, the conversation has become one that is "about my body parts and that is such a minuscule part of the whole person that it makes me feel like there is a different intention in this conversation and one that I don't want to be a part of."